-To help with this, here are some useful tips and advice on pet bereavement and how you can learn to cope with the loss of a pet.
+Here are some tips and advice on how you can learn to cope with the loss of a pet:

 When you love and care for something or someone long enough, the species of origin never matter.
 Mourning is a natural process so it’s important you give yourself time to grieve for your loss.

 As with any parting, the hardest part can be not getting the chance to say goodbye.
-Your pet will have played an important role in your life, so it is only fitting that you give them a send-off in whatever way you see fit.
+Your pet will have played an important role in your life, so it’s only fitting that you give them a send-off in whatever way you see fit.